 |Yearling Heifer/Steer management||

-The use of worm egg tests (fecal egg counts, FEC) are used by some producers to gauge the time and need for drenching.
-This is sometimes beneficial in young cattle however the very low egg output of ostertagia, the main cattle worm, is on many occasions very low so, in most cases, the FEC test is a very poor predictor of whether the cattle require drenching or not.
+The use of worm egg tests (faecal egg counts, FEC) are used by some producers to gauge the time and need for drenching.
+This is sometimes beneficial in young cattle; however the very low egg output of ostertagia, the main cattle worm, is on many occasions very low.
+Therefore in most cases, the FEC test is a very poor predictor of whether the cattle require drenching or not.

 - The most susceptible stock must, if possible, be placed on the least worm contaminated areas.
 After drenching the weaners or first calvers for instance if they can be placed on an area/paddock that has been grazed by sheep (or adult dry cattle) or cropped then reinfection can be prevented and the time until the next drench lengthened dramatically.

 - Rotational grazing of susceptible stock especially controlled so that the pasture is not grazed too low to the ground will help prevent worm burdens as the majority of the infective stage worm larvae are in the first 2-3 cm of the sward.

 - Supplementary feeding of 1st calvers early on until the autumn or spring growth really gets going combined with really monitoring ‘after-calving body weight gain/loss’ over this period will not only ensure you get them back in calf quickly (along with stocking rate the other “must” in a profitable herd) but will help prevent worm burdens being a problem